isabella232/omnition-observer/docs/DESIGN_DOC.md

 * Collect logs and other metrics from the services.
 * Support for non UDP, ICMP protocols in first version.
 * Control-plane for proxy mesh.
 We aren't targetting remote, dynamic configuration management through a control-plane.
+* Any other features usually found in service meshes and similar systems.

 ## Priorities